peterkwkwan/Programming_Theory/blockchain/5_block_validation.md

 ### Miners

 What incentivizes miners?
-- The miner who first finds the nonce that outputs the correct hash is rewarded with a block reward.
+- The miner who first finds the nonce that outputs the correct hash is rewarded with a *block reward*.
-- For example,
+- For example, in Bitcoin network, everytime a miner succeeds, they are rewarded with 6.25 BTC.
+That's a lot of money!

+When BTC was in its infancy, it was cheap to mine.
+You could even use your laptop!

+Bitcoin mining farms are now necessary for miners to make money.

+#### No barriers to competition
+As part of its distributed and decentralized nature, anyone can participate as a node on the network.

+Thus, anyone is able to audit the transactions to make sure they are legitimate.